rasterradio/Kumite/README.md

 ### A note on Jumping and Crouching

 *Kumite* has no Jumping or Crouching.
-This is not a title with an air game, overheads or combos, and ducking under and jumping over attacks are unnecessary due to the Stance system.
+This is not a title with an air game, overheads or complex combos.
+Ducking under and jumping over attacks are unnecessary due to the Stance system.
 In the Low stance, the player will go lower to the ground, but not enough to avoid High attacks.
 Knockdowns launch the player into the air, but the effect is for show and not indicative of a juggling opportunity.

 ## Attacks